hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 We consider a diverse variety of modeling approaches.
 The figure to the right extends an important summary from [[Hastie, *et al*, 2009, Table 10.1, p.
 351]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 This table groups the family of mainstream statistical-learning methods into five broad categories.
 The column headers represent the most-general form of each family of methods.

 For example, *Multi-Attribute Regression Splines* (MARS) represents the most-general form of regression modeling, according to this perspective.
 Ordinary Least-Squares (OLS) regression is arguably a special case of MARS.
+This class also contains [Generalized Additive Models](https://en.wikipedia.org/wiki/Generalized_additive_model) (GAMs) [[Hastie, 1990]](https://amzn.to/3aRkbbJ), which bear considerable resemblance to artificial neural networks using [rectifier linear unit](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) (RELU) operators as activation functions.

 The rows in the table contain points of view on the strengths and weaknesses associated with each of the methods.
 The original [[Hastie, *et al*, 2009, Table 10.1]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) considers nine such factors.
 The version here has been extended to add three more.
 This work assigns priemium to predictive power, resistence to overfitting, and conditional probability.